ADHD Coach Training Path: Understanding Their History and Schema

 Grab some (many) books and research, and learn about ADHD, neuroscience, psychology, pedagogy.
 Then, set up a website or an Instagram account, and just start working.

 You need knowledge and a true calling to start this journey.
-If you do well, your clients will support you and your business will grow.
+If you do well, your clients will support you, and your business will grow.

-“But Laly, Can I just go for it?
+“But Laly, can I just go for it?
 Without having taken a course?
 Without having a credential?”

 Yes, you can.